Self-Care Ideas For Anxious People

 Photo by Monstera on Pexels.com

-I recommend not doing this on a day or evening when you have to get a lot of other stuff done since once you sink into that water, you probably will not want to get out for a looooong while.
+I recommend not doing this on a day or evening when you have to do a lot of other stuff since once you sink into that water, you probably will not want to get out for a long while.

 Photo by Thought Catalog on Pexels.com